 No products in the cart.

 For added soundproofing and acoustical improvement, soundproofing curtains such as The AcousticCurtain™ can be used to actually deflect sound waves away from your space.
+The fabric wrapping on soundproof curtains also has some sound absorbing qualities, but don’t rely solely on them for echo reduction.
 Taking less than 5 minutes to install and customizable by window size and fabric color, it is the perfect way to quickly and effectively soundproof any room in an aesthetically pleasing way.

 Excess noise in an office can lower employee morale and productivity.
 Dividing screens separate the space between each work station, offering more privacy and breaking up large areas so that more individual focus can be achieved.
 However, this can decrease the sense of a community in a workspace and make it difficult to work on collaborative projects.
 In this case, The AcoustiTrac™ would be an effective solution for improving the sound quality in your office.
 It is a soundproofing curtain, but on a track that can be easily retracted when not in use.
 If an employee needs some quiet time they can close the curtain and work in their individual space.
 When they need to converse with a team or coworker, they can open the curtain and be in a more open space.

 Sound reduction pads can be placed underneath rugs for an additional layer of soundproofing.
 This also makes for a softer, comfortable workspace and improves the visual appeal of the room.

 Absorption panels are highly effective at reducing echo and reverberation in a single room, such as an office.
 They are mounted on the wall throughout a space, but they do not have to be an eyesore.
 These absorption panels can be fabric wrapped or made with a custom art finish.
 Many offices use them as pin boards or cork boards to hang brainstorming ideas, photos, or company info.